Phone

 Florida homeowner suing contractor for defective construction work

-What Qualifies as Defective Work Under Florida Law?
+What Counts as Defective Work Under Florida Law?

-• Foundation cracks or settling caused by improper soil preparation
+• Foundation cracks or settling from improper soil preparation

-• Water intrusion from faulty window seals, roofing, or waterproofing
+• Water intrusion through faulty window seals, roofing, or waterproofing

 • Electrical or plumbing work that fails code inspection

-• Structural failures from undersized framing or concrete
+• Structural failures from undersized framing or inadequate concrete

-• Mold resulting from inadequate ventilation or moisture control
+• Mold resulting from poor ventilation or moisture control

-Not every imperfection is a defect.
-Florida courts look at whether the work deviated from industry standards or the contract specifications.
-An experienced Florida construction litigation attorney can help you assess whether your situation rises to the level of a claim.
+Not every imperfection qualifies.
+Florida courts ask whether the work deviated from industry standards or the specific contract terms.
+If you’re unsure whether your situation crosses the line, an experienced Florida construction litigation attorney can help you assess it before you spend a dollar on anything.

-• General contractors — responsible for overall project delivery and subcontractor supervision
+• General contractors — responsible for project delivery and supervising all subs

 • Subcontractors — directly liable for their specific scope of work

-• Architects and engineers — liable for design defects or negligent specifications
+• Architects and engineers — liable when the defect traces to design errors or negligent specs

-• Suppliers and manufacturers — liable when defective materials cause the problem
+• Material suppliers — liable when defective products caused the problem

-• Developers — may be liable for implied warranty of fitness on new construction
+• Developers — may carry implied warranty of fitness liability on new construction

-Before filing a Florida construction defect lawsuit, property owners must follow the Chapter 558 pre-suit process.
-This requires serving written notice of the defect on the contractor.
-The contractor then has 45 days (or 30 days for residential repairs under $25,000) to inspect the property and respond with a remedy offer, monetary settlement, or denial.
+Before you file a lawsuit, Florida law requires you to serve a written Chapter 558 notice of claim on the contractor.
+This notice must describe the defect in reasonable detail.
+The contractor then has 45 days (or 30 days for smaller residential repairs) to inspect the property and respond — either with a repair offer, monetary settlement, or denial.

 What Damages Can You Recover?

-Cost of repair The actual cost to fix the defective work to contract standard
+• Cost of repair — what it actually costs to fix the defective work

-Consequential damages Related losses — temporary relocation, lost rental income, mold remediation
+• Consequential damages — temporary housing, lost rent, mold remediation costs

 Frequently Asked Questions